saucelabs/testrunner-toolkit/docs/typescript.md

     └── tsconfig.json
 ```

 Except for the TestCafe image, these `.ts` files cannot run directly on any Testrunner Toolkit images.
-Therefore in order to make theses test run correclty you must transpile them JavaScript.
+Therefore in order to make theses test run correctly you must transpile them JavaScript.

 ## The Solution